axel3rd/mpg-coach-bot/README.md

 ```
 email = firstName.lastName@gmail.com
 password = foobar

-# One league of previous user, used for test
-leagueTest=KLGXSSUG
 ```

 For release build, use (you will have to fill your GitHub credentials):